EricZinda/Perplexity/docs/towrite/4-nonlogicalquerydesign.md

     Then, for specific cases like tables, menus, bills, also transition to taking an action

 Scenarios:
+    "Give me a menu" --> would work with instances
+    "I want chicken/steak/a salad/etc"
+        As long as a) the instance is something on the menu and b) it is available to be ordered, we should order that specific thing

     "I want a table for 2"
         - Need to process the *concept* because we need to interrogate it to see if the concept includes the number of people somehow
             - Otherwise, if we just process instances, we may *happen* to get an instance for 2 that works.
 But we really want to know what they wanted.